sampsyo/cs6120/content/blog/2019-12-18-polynomial/index.md

 post-quantum crypto systems proposed in the literature so far.
-National Institute of Standards and Technology (NIST) started a [process](https://csrc.nist.gov/Projects/post-quantum-cryptography) to standardize the post-quantum in 2017 and as of today (Dec 2019), there are still 17 candidates for public-key encryption and 9 candidates for digital signature in [round 2](https://csrc.nist.gov/Projects/post-quantum-cryptography/round-2-submissions).
+National Institute of Standards and Technology (NIST) started a [process](https://csrc.nist.gov/Projects/post-quantum-cryptography) to standardize the post-quantum crypto in 2017 and as of today (Dec 2019), there are still 17 candidates for public-key encryption and 9 candidates for digital signatures in [round 2](https://csrc.nist.gov/Projects/post-quantum-cryptography/round-2-submissions).
-When choosing which systems to become the standard, security is obviously the priority.
-However, the performance the systems is also very important because once chosen as part of the standard, it would very likely to be implemented in popular library such as openssl and deployed to millions of devices and servers and have impact on billions of users.
+When choosing which systems will become the standard, security is obviously the priority.
+However, the performance of the systems is also very important because once chosen as part of the standard, it would very likely to be implemented in popular libraries such as OpenSSL and deployed to millions of devices and servers and have impact on billions of users.

 ### High Performance PQC Implementation

-Thus, it is very important to anaylize the performance of these systems, and know that how the most opimized version of the code perform on each platforms.
+Thus, it is very important to analyze the performance of these systems, and know how the most optimized version of the code performs on each platform.
-Yet, turning an algorithm into highly optimizing code is not an easy job.
+Yet, turning an algorithm into highly optimized code is not an easy job.
 To make things even harder, now there are many different crypto systems and each of them have different level of security parameters to select.
-Hand crafting optimizing code for every one of them and analyze their performance is a lot of work and it is also not a fair comparison among different systems if some researchers just don't have the resource to invest a lot of time on crafting those highly optimized assembly code.
-Here, we hope to start addressing this problem by creating an code generating system where its goal is to create high performance polynomial multiplication code commonly used in a lattice-based post-quantum crpyto systems.
+Hand crafting optimized code for every one of them and analyze their performance is a lot of work and it is also not a fair comparison among different systems if some researchers just don't have the resources to invest a lot of time on crafting that highly optimized assembly code.
+Here, we hope to start addressing this problem by creating a code generation system whose its goal is to create high performance polynomial multiplication code commonly used in a lattice-based post-quantum crypto systems.

 ### High Performance Code Generation

-Generating high performance code to run on different hardware have been studied for decades.
-Signal processing community have been studied how to generate high performance FFT implementation, like [FFTW](http://www.fftw.org/) and [Spiral](https://www.spiral.net/index.html).
-In recent years, Image processing and machine learning communities also propose several framework to generate high performance code, such as on the [Halide](https://github.com/halide/Halide), [Loopy](https://github.com/inducer/loopy) and [TVM](https://github.com/apache/incubator-tvm).
+Generating high performance code to run on different hardware has been studied for decades.
+The signal processing community have been studied how to generate high performance FFT implementations, like [FFTW](http://www.fftw.org/) and [Spiral](https://www.spiral.net/index.html).
+In recent years, image processing and machine learning communities also propose several frameworks to generate high performance code, such as on the [Halide](https://github.com/halide/Halide), [Loopy](https://github.com/inducer/loopy) and [TVM](https://github.com/apache/incubator-tvm).